-To ensure our lessons are effective and provide the right amount of challenge, all of our lessons in Key Stage One and Key Stage Two are led by a qualified sports coach or a class teacher.
+To ensure our lessons are effective and provide the right amount of challenge, all of our lessons in Key Stage One and Key Stage Two are led by a qualified sports teacher or a class teacher.

 At St John’s, we like to provide children with new, adventurous activities through our PE curriculum.

-All children in Key Stage Two have 2 hours of PE each week, whatever the weather!
+All children in Key Stage One and Key Stage Two have 2 hours of PE each week, whatever the weather!
 The children enjoy their PE lessons inside the school hall for 1 hour each week and outside on our playgrounds or field for the other hour.
-If the weather is rather wet, we have a large outdoors canopy which a class of children can complete a lesson under.
+If the weather is wet, we have a large outdoors canopy which a class of children can complete a lesson under.
 The Key Stage Two playground also has a large clamber stack for the children to use during their play times.